A detailed look at @Disabled, its conditional counterparts, and how to create custom conditions that allow us to flexibly disable test methods.

 The JUnit 5 extension model enables detailed, flexible, and powerful additions to JUnit 5’s core features.
 For that it provides specific extension points and easy composition of annotations.

 JUnit 4 came in a single artifact, blending all uses cases into one bundle.
-The JUnit 5 architecture promotes a better separation of concerns and provides a clear API for IDEs, build tools, etc. to work with.
+The JUnit 5 architecture promotes a better separation of concerns and provides clear APIs for testers (Jupiter) and tools (Platform).

 JUnit Lambda will eventually bring us JUnit 5.
 This is a discussion of the recent prototype, its features, core principles and compatibility considerations.